Skip to main content

 People, Places and Pets

-To support the university’s commitment to a healthy workplace, the university’s Healthy Workplace Committee (HWC) would like to offer all employees the opportunity to acknowledge the remarkable people, cherished places, and beloved pets that have brought you joy, comfort, and/or solace.
+To support the university’s commitment to a healthy workplace, the university’s Healthy Workplace Committee (HWC) offered all employees over the summer, an opportunity to acknowledge the remarkable people, cherished places, and beloved pets that have brought them joy, comfort, and/or solace.

 "Snapped this shot at the trailhead to Ha Ling Peak, Bow Valley Wildland Park, Alberta.
 It instantly gives me a feeling of calm, serenity and how nature can heal one’s soul."